ezsystems/requirements/eZ Platform/Admin UI/README.md

 - By adopting Symfony 3, we will provide developers (especially the ones who are experienced with eZ Publish or Symfony) a substantially faster and easier way to develop, extend, and customize eZ Platform.
+- The core of the Admin UI will be in Symfony, with server side routes, etc. It will be part of a hybrid architecture that will facilitate the embedding of rich frontend modules that can communicate with the server and between each other.
 - By ensuring a hybrid architecture that reuses existing elements relying on YUI, we will speed up availability of 2.x by not having to re-develop all features.
 Candidates for reuse are UDW, Sub-Items View, Content views.
 If this